scaffold-eth/se-2-challenges/README.md

 > Below is what your front-end will look like with no implementation code within your smart contracts yet.
 The buttons will likely break because there are no functions tied to them yet!

-> ⭐️ Also note that there is no curve until you uncomment the specific lines of code at the end of `hardhat/deploy/00_deploy_your_contract.ts`.

 ![ch-4-main](https://github.com/scaffold-eth/se-2-challenges/assets/59885513/930ec64c-d185-4a33-8941-43f44a611231)

 > 🎉 You've made it this far in Scaffold-Eth Challenges 👏🏼 .
 As things get more complex, it might be good to review the design requirements of the challenge first!